charliebrandli/video_transciption/README.md

 2. Find video attachments (ending in: .mp4, .mov, .mkv) on the page
 3. Download the videos locally
 4. Extract audio from each video using ffmpeg
-5. Transcribe the audio to text using OpenAI's Whisper (currently mocked)
+5. Transcribe the audio to text using OpenAI's Whisper
+6. Summarize the transcript using OpenAI's Response
-6. Upload the transcript files back to the same Confluence page as attachments
+7. Upload the summary files back to the same Confluence page as attachments

 ## Requirements